-UMD-Winter: New Zealand: Sport, Commerce, and Culture in the Global Marketplace (KNES)
+UMD-Winter: Australia: Sport, Commerce, and Culture in the Global Marketplace (KNES)

 This program will provide you with first hand experience in, and a thorough understanding of, the rapidly expanding global sport marketplace.
-For the 3-credit course, students will travel to four cities (Auckland, Dunedin, Queenstown, and Wellington) from December 30, 2017- January 21, 2018 to examine the policy, management, and marketing of sport in New Zealand culture and society.
-While in New Zealand, students are fully immersed in the global and local complexities, cultures, and social relations of the New Zealand sport industry.
-The program will include: formal lectures delivered by the primary trip leaders as well as prominent guest scholars from New Zealand universities in the field of global sport culture, management, marketing, and media; meetings with sport managers and executives from governing bodies, corporate sponsors, sport media corporations, major venues, and professional teams who outline the workings of the New Zealand sport industry; field visits to locally and nationally prominent New Zealand sport spaces, venues, and facilities; and opportunities to participate in New Zealand physical cultural practice and experiences.
+For the 3-credit course, students will travel to three cities (Brisbane, Melbourne, Sydney) from January 1, 2019- January 22, 2019 to examine the policy, management, and marketing of sport in Australian culture and society.
+While in Australia, students are fully immersed in the global and local complexities, cultures, and social relations of the Australian sport industry.
+The program will include: formal lectures delivered by the primary trip leaders as well as prominent guest scholars from Australian universities in the field of global sport culture, management, marketing, and media; meetings with sport managers and executives from governing bodies, corporate sponsors, sport media corporations, major venues, and professional teams who outline the workings of the Australian sport industry; field visits to locally and nationally prominent Australian sport spaces, venues, and facilities; and opportunities to participate in Australian physical cultural practices and experiences.

 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.

 UMD and non-UMD sophomores, juniors and seniors are eligible to apply.

 The program is open to students of all majors and academic backgrounds.
 It’s intended for those students with personal and professional interests in the area(s) of: sport management, sport policy, tourism and event management, sport sociology, sport coaching, sport science, kinesiology, public health, physical activity, and/or physical education.